2nd Annual Latino Policy Day 2026

 Session 2: Who Rebuilds While the Cameras Leave?
 Protecting Immigrant Workers in Disaster Zones (45 min)

-Description: After every disaster immigrant workers show up to rebuild, from clearing debris, to repairing homes and restoring infrastructure.
-Yet research from the Eaton Canyon fire reveals a brutal irony, that these workers are experiencing exploitation such as wage theft and unsafe conditions and lack basic protections.
+Description: After every disaster, immigrant workers show up to rebuild, from clearing debris to repairing homes and restoring infrastructure.
+Yet research from the Eaton Canyon fire reveals a brutal irony, that these workers are experiencing exploitation such as wage theft, unsafe conditions, and lack basic protections.
 This session examines worker protections and gaps in disaster recovery for immigrant laborers.
-Panelists will discuss concrete policy interventions that recognize immigrant workers as essential infrastructure and ask what would it look like if labor protections, occupational health standards, and worker organizing were embedded into disaster response from day one?
+Panelists will discuss concrete policy interventions that recognize immigrant workers as essential infrastructure and ask what it would look like if labor protections, occupational health standards, and worker organizing were embedded into disaster response from day one.

 2:15 PM – 3:00 PM Presentation & Panel Discussion